Superfluid dark stars

 The maximal mass of superfluid dark stars scales linearly with $x$, reaching the neutron star (NS) observational limit of about $2.1 M_\odot$, for $x \simeq 20 $ GeV$^{-2}$.
 Compared to hadronic EoSs, the corresponding stellar radius is here about a factor $2$ larger.
 Since both $R$ and $M$ scale linearly with $x$, extremely massive superfluid dark stars have radii much larger than standard NSs.
 On the other extreme, if $x$ is very small, light clumps of superfluid dark matter with very small radii may be realized.
 This would happen for small values of $\lambda$ and/or for heavy dark bosons, namely large $m_\bb$.

 The thin straight lines in Fig.~\ref{fig:MR}, indicate two different values of the stellar compactness, $\mathcal{C}= M/R$.
-Given the scaling in Eq.~\eqref{eq:RandMscaling} the compactness is independent of $x$, therefore these lines join configurations with the same central density but different $x$.
+Given the scaling in Eq.~\eqref{eq:RandMscaling}, the compactness is independent of $x$, therefore these lines join configurations with the same dimensionless central energy density but different $x$.
+Since $M \propto \hat M \, x$ and $\epsilon \propto \hat \epsilon\, x^{-2}$, stars having the same compactness but larger masses (and radii) have smaller central densities.
 The maximum compactness is ${\cal C }_{\rm max}\simeq 0.16$, which is smaller than the values obtained with hadronic matter---the dark boson EoS is relatively soft.
-Thanks to this upper limit, future evidence of higher compactness may rule out superfluid dark stars, at least those obtained with the simple Lagrangian in~\eqref{eq:L_lambda}.
+Thanks to this upper limit, future evidence of higher compactness may rule out superfluid dark stars obtained with~\eqref{eq:L_lambda}.
+Higher compactness can be obtained with different contact interactions~\cite{Pitz:2023ejc}.
 Such a measurement should result from gravitational observations since dark bosons are not expected to emit light.
 Hence, bounds from NICER~\cite{Riley:2019yda} as well as from GW170817~\cite{TheLIGOScientific:2017qsa}, which was followed by a kilonova~\cite{LIGOScientific:2017ync}, cannot constrain our model.

 Another possibility is to assess the existence of superfluid dark stars by tidal deformation measurements.
 We calculate the so-called tidal Love number $k_2$ as in~\cite{Hinderer:2007mb, Flanagan:2007ix, Damour:2009vw, Postnikov:2010yn}: it ranges from about $0.045$ to $0.25$ for decreasing compactness.
 In Fig.~\ref{fig:lambda}, we show the mass dependence of the dimensionless tidal deformability parameter